mazhar-ansari-ardeh/BenchmarkFcns/benchmarkfcns/schwefelfcn.markdown

 {%endraw%}

-# Description and features
+# Description and Features
 * The function is continuous.
 * The function is not [convex](https://en.wikipedia.org/wiki/Convex_function).
 * The function can be defined on n-dimensional space.
 * The function is multimodal.

-# Inout Domain
+# Input Domain
 The function can be defined on any input domain but it is usually evaluated on the hypercube $x_i \in [-500, 500]$ for $i = 1..n$.

 # Global Minima